xoxzo/blog.xoxzo.com/content/Business/jetro-mena-istanbul-dec-2019-part-1-en.md

 The [Pitch By The Pyramids](https://riseup.co/pitchbythepyramids/) is a startup pitch competition for finalists chosen from 8000 applicants from startups across the MENA region.
-14 finalists was chosen to pitch tonight.
+14 finalists were chosen to pitch tonight.

 The winners of Pitch By The Pyramids 2019 was

-- [TextYanzo](https://www.textyanzo.com/), a startup from Dubai to help you get cleaning, flight tickets and many other stuff done through their personal assistat app. (winner by most votes from the audience)
+- [TextYanzo](https://www.textyanzo.com/), a startup from Dubai to help you get cleaning, flight tickets and many other stuff done through their personal assistant app. (winner by most votes from the audience)
 - [PayNas](https://www.paynas.com/), a HR startup from Cairo (judges winner)

-and two companies chosen for second place:
+and two companies were chosen for second place:

 - [CloudSale](https://www.cloudsale.io/), a startup from Beirut offering a non-food supplies platform for the hotel industry.
-- [Receet](https://getreceet.com/), a startup from Palastine, which is doing an app to manage receipts.
+- [Receet](https://getreceet.com/), a startup from Palestine, which is doing an app to manage receipts.

 I have been to a few pitching events myself, but I have to say that a